 On the field, we had a year of consolidation, especially within the First Grade, who had to rebuild a side due to a number of retirements and loss of personnel caused by workplace changes and relocations.

 Significantly, Coombs made the landmark decision not to lure players to the Club through financial incentives, and instead focus on the youth within Leeming Spartan to ensure that our position, both financially, and within the First Grade competition, were to be sound for years to come.

-Incredibly, Mark went on to coach WACA grade Club Rockingham-Mandurah to their first ever premiership, remarkably chasing down his former Club Perth’s total of 2/353 declared in the semi final.
-He then returned to Perth Cricket Club as bowling coach in 2016.
+Mark went on to coach WACA grade club Rockingham-Mandurah to their first ever premiership, who remarkably chased down Mark’s former club of Perth’s total of 2/353 declared in the semi final.
+He then returned to Perth Cricket Club as bowling coach the following season in 2016.

 There were six hundreds scored across the grades and seventeen five-fors were taken, including a very impressive 7/20 by youngster Evan Robson.

 Importantly, the Fifth Grade won the Two-Day Premiership, whilst the One Day C’s were runners up.

 Best Club Person Award

 |Daniel Coombs||Ryan Buckley|

 Ryan Buckley, our Durham import for the season, took home the Read/Waterer Medal for the Club’s Champion Player on the back of an outstanding season in the First Grade.
 Ryan took a record 31 wickets and scored 185 runs for the season.